-John Fletcher Registered MBACP Reg.
+John Fletcher MBACP Reg.
 (Accred.)
-AHPP UKCP
+UKAHPP (Reg.
+Higher Accred.)
+UKCP

 I am a qualified counsellor and psychotherapist and have been practicing for 23 years.
 I am experienced in working with women and men of many different lifestyles and cultural heritages.
 I work with adults, adolescents, children, families and couples either on an open-ended basis or for an agreed time period.